 The language of interviews and production

 Every architecture decision is a trade-off.
-That is why this section matters both for team design conversations and for system design interviews: it trains you to explain not only the chosen approach, but also the cost of that choice.
+That is why this section matters both for team design conversations and for system design interviews: it trains you to explain not the decision itself but its cost — what you gain and what you pay for it.

 What this section covers